-Written project script and narrative outline for the BLINK 2026 commission.
-Approximately four minutes, scored to Aaron Copland's Fanfare for the Common Man.
+Written project script and narrative outline.
+Approximately four minutes, set to Aaron Copland's Fanfare for the Common Man.

 As the first brass statements rise, the building itself appears carved from landscape.

 With the music gaining force, the natural world gives way to industrial form.
-Columns become girders, arches become bridges, towers become smokestacks.
-Sparks, machinery, rail lines, and geometric construction rhythms animate the façade.
+Columns become girders; arches transform into bridges; towers morph into smokestacks.
+Sparks, machinery, rail lines, and geometric construction rhythms animate the façade as glowing architectonic linework, lighting the building's existing structure from within.

-Music Hall transforms into a symbol of civic ambition and modern growth.
+Music Hall transforms into a symbol of civic ambition and industrial growth.

-As tempo and momentum intensify, steel yields to circuitry.
+As tempo and momentum intensify, we eschew the macro for the micro, and steel yields to silicon.
 Light grids race across the architecture.
-Windows become pixels, pathways become networks, and the façade pulses with communication, invention, and accelerated connection.
+Windows become pixels, pathways become networks, and the façade pulses with communication, invention, and accelerated circuitry.

-The frontier shifts from physical expansion to technological imagination.
+The cutting edge is no longer about bigger, but faster - from physical expansion to technological imagination.

 The visual language becomes human-centered.
-Thousands of luminous particles move like footprints, voices, heartbeats, and signals.
-These streams gather from every side of the building, revealing that contemporary systems are powered not only by machines, but by people.
+Thousands of luminous particles represent footprints, voices, and heartbeats.
+These streams gather from every side of the building, revealing that contemporary systems are powered not by machines, but by people.

 The common citizen emerges as participant, creator, and source of collective momentum.

 At the musical climax, the building releases upward into radiant geometry.
+What were once disparate points of light become a complex lattice of connectivity.
 Individual lights rise and join into constellations, forming a new civic skyline of possibility.
 Music Hall becomes a beacon composed of many voices united.

-The final image leaves the audience with a hopeful proposition: the next frontier is one we build together.
+The next frontier is one we build together.

 The visual pacing follows Copland's emotional architecture: beginning with solemn space, building through monumental brass declarations, and resolving in a triumphant collective ascent.
 Every transition between chapters is keyed to a musical event, every held image tied to a held note.
 The building, the orchestra, and the audience move as one.